 Professor David Goode studied for a BSc in Geology and a PhD in Botany from the University of Hull.
 He is currently a consultant ecologist and visiting professor at University College London but in the past he has been the Head of Environment for the Greater London Authority, Director of the London Ecology Unit, Senior Ecologist with Greater London Council and Assistant Chief Scientist with the NCC.
 David and was awarded the Heidelberg Award for Environmental Excellence in 1999.
 He was also the president of IEEM between 1994-1997.

 Tony Juniper is the former Director of Friends of the Earth (England, Wales and Northern Ireland) and a well-known environmentalist, campaigner and writer.
 He has had spells working for a local Wildlife Trust and Birdlife International and retains a strong interest in supporting the work of environmental NGOs.
 He is a Special Adviser to the Prince of Wales Charities’ International Sustainability Unit, having previously worked as a Special Advisor with the Prince’s Rainforests Project.
-He currently teaches in the Cambridge University programme for Sustainability Leadership, advises businesses on sustainability issues and works as an environmental adviser on projects that interest him.
+He is currently chair of Natural England, teaches in the Cambridge University programme for Sustainability Leadership, advises businesses on sustainability issues, and works as an environmental adviser on projects that interest him.